wellaya/ChatCordinator/README.md

 # ChatCordinator
 Steps to run the project

+Prerequisites
+Visula Studio 2019 installed in the machine
+RabbitMQ server installed in the machine

 Open project in Visual studio 2019

 Set Chat.API and Cordinator.API as startup projects in the solutions